What is a cochlear implant?

 - Psychology consultation: Goals, motivation, and family support are evaluated.
 Outcomes are discussed

 - Insurance consultation: Individual coverage is considered.
-The financial impact of the procedure is discussed.
+The financial impact of the procedure and device is discussed.

 - Implant consultations: This series of meetings relates to choosing and becoming comfortable with the device.
 The meetings also review device programming, troubleshooting, and keeping track of progress.